Nur ul-Haq Ulumi

-Nur ul-Haq Ulumi (born 15 August 1941) is an Afghan politician, who served as Interior Minister from 2015 to 2016, and as a Member of the House of the People from 2005 to 2010 representing Kandahar.
+Nur ul-Haq Ulumi (born 15 August 1941) is an Afghan politician, who served as Minister of Interior from 2015 to 2016, and as a Member of the House of the People from 2005 to 2010 representing Kandahar.
 He founded and previously led the National United Party of Afghanistan, a small left-wing and secular party in Afghanistan that is a member of the National Coalition of Afghanistan.
 Ulumi previously served in the Afghan Army as a member of the Parcham faction of the People's Democratic Party of Afghanistan during the Afghan Civil War (1989–1992), and left service with the rank of lieutenant general.
 He was a candidate in the 2019 Afghan presidential election.

 Early life

 Ulumi was born on 15 August 1941 in Kandahar Province.
 His family were an important Pashtun family from the Barakzai Tribe.

 Military career

 Ulumi graduated from the University of Kabul magna cum laude in 1966.

 Ulumi was trained in both the United States and the Soviet Union.